DECO3801-Segfault-Coredump/hermes/docs/atlas_map_pipeline.md

 Based on instructions here: https://switch2osm.org/serving-tiles/using-a-docker-container/

+Thanks to Henry for fixing the old Docker command infinitely allocating new containers :skull:

 ## (Optional, but recommended) Pre-rendering tiles
 The map can be pretty slow on the first run.
 We can pre-render the tiles to save time. **Note, this is necessary for good UX**